The third and fourth years are the clinical phase of medical education. Read below for more information about each year.

 How do I enroll for rotations?

-All rotations must be enrolled through the department student coordinator and the Office of Medical Education (LC 338) two weeks prior to the first day of the block (four weeks for all tutoring and 2-week elective courses).
+All rotations must be enrolled through the department student coordinator and the Office of Medical Education (LC 338) two weeks prior to the first day of the block (four weeks for all tutoring and two-week elective courses).
 For most courses, you will add/drop through the online enrollment/registration system (accessible via your student home page).
 For courses not available online, you will enroll using add/drop forms and offsite agreement forms (when applicable).
 Add/drop forms are available online through the M3-M4 page on Canvas and must be approved by your advisor, the student coordinator, and the Office of Medical Education before enrollment is accepted.

 How and when can I drop a rotation?